vitalii-khrypko/Library-App/README.md

 - **CSS3**: For styling the user interface.
 - **Bootstrap**: A popular front-end framework used for responsive design and pre-styled UI components.

+## Architecture

+The project follows the **MVC (Model-View-Controller)** architectural pattern:

+- **Model**: Manages the data structure and business logic of the application.
+- **View**: Handles the presentation layer and user interface rendering.
+- **Controller**: Connects the Model and View, handling user interactions and updating the UI accordingly.

+This architecture ensures better separation of concerns, making the application more scalable and maintainable.

 ## Installation

 1. Clone the repository to your local machine: